woctezuma/steam-DINO/README.md

-# Steam DINO: match Steam Banners with Facebook's DINO
+# Steam DINO: match Steam Banners with FB's DINO

 This repository contains Python code to retrieve Steam games with similar store banners, using [Facebook's DINO][fb-dino-blog].